 Obtain your own insurance.

 You will need to create a new policy, specifically a non-owner occupied landlord policy.
 You will want to be listed as the first named insured, with the existing mortgage company as the mortgagee.
 Add the seller as additional insured.

 Our insurance provider (NREIG), recommends that you should always have your own policy on the property to avoid a denied claim because the primary insured is no longer the owner.

 If you are sending the lender a letter informing them of the title transfer, request that the seller sign the change of address form from the lender, making your address the new billing address, as well as your phone number.

 Get the lender’s online payment methods, such as a payment portal, or any applicable paper methods so that you can begin to make payments.

 Subject To agreements can seem complex on the surface, but the steps needed to execute this creative method of investing in real estate are fairly straightforward.
 In this post I covered how to vet information from the sellers, a summary of how to perform due diligence on the property, where you should perform the closing, and what to do after the closing.

-In the next part, I’ll talk about the specifics of the Subject To purchase agreement, and some of the most important disclosure items to include, so as to keep you out of trouble.
+In the next part, The Essential Documents and Contract Clauses to Purchase a Property Subject To, I talk about the specifics of the Subject To purchase agreement, and some of the most important disclosure items to include, so as to keep you out of trouble.